-Today’s dish from The Kitchen is an Orange Kuzhambu – made from the peel only – you can make this also with limes (maybe Kaffir would be wonderful) or lemons (even Meyer lemons).
-I guess that even mandarin skin could be used.
+Orange Kuzhambu – made from the peel only – can also be made with lime or lemon peel (even Meyer lemons).
+Even mandarin peel can be used.

-You can see its genesis in making food stretch, in the “top to tail” eating, vegetarian style, of people for whole deliciousness was the requirement, whatever food was at hand.
+You can see the genesis of this dish in making food stretch, in the “top to tail” eating, vegetarian style, of people for whom sustenance and deliciousness was the requirement, whatever food was at hand.
 Perhaps it is “root to leaf” eating.

 What else do you do with Orange Peels?

-I make a chutney from them, and throw them into teas/tissanes.
-They dehydrate very well so in winter I make a stock of various citrus peels that last into summer for teas and icy drinks.
+Make a chutney from them, or throw them into teas/tissanes.
+They dehydrate very well so in winter dry various citrus peels.
+These will last into summer for teas and icy drinks.

 Source : interpreted from Narathankai Kuzhambu in Cook and See Part 1, by S. Meenakshi Ammal